 Our Own Experience

 The Silicon Biotech team was created in 2006.
-It can leverage state-of-the-art competences, laboratories and infrastructures for design, manufacturing, and validation, with capabilities ranging from electronics, optics, mechanics, and software to biotechnologies.
-This peculiarity allows ST to bring all together the key competences required for the design and realization of advanced diagnostic tools.
+It can leverage state-of-the-art competences, laboratories, and infrastructures for design, manufacturing, and validation, with capabilities ranging from electronics, optics, mechanics, and software to biotechnologies.
+This peculiarity allows ST to bring together the key competences required for the design and realization of advanced diagnostic tools.
 Particular focus is put on low cost, portability, and high reliability, which are paramount for the deployment of advanced diagnostic solutions at affordable cost in developing countries.

 I’m the Biology Team Leader in the Silicon Biotech R&D team.
 I earned a degree in Industrial Biotechnologies at “Università degli Studi di Milano-Bicocca” in 2008.
 I joined ST in 2007.
 My focus is on applied research in the biotechnology field.
 In particular, I’ve been studying the applications of microelectronics and microfluidics to biotechnology techniques, like qPCR, DNA/RNA extraction, and protein analysis.
-Currently I’m mainly involved in the development and validation of the BIO2BIT ® qPCR portable platform.
-I’ve been leading its biological testing and validation, and also supporting partners/customers in developing new tests on it.
+Currently, I’m mainly involved in the development and validation of the BIO2BIT ® qPCR portable platform.
+I’ve been leading its biological testing and validation and also supporting partners/customers in developing new tests on it.

 I’m the Engineering Team Leader inside the Silicon Biotech R&D team.
 I obtained a degree in Biomedical Engineering at “Politecnico di Milano” in 2007.
-I joined ST in 2007, in the R&D team that has developed the qPCR platform, contributing personally with the development of the hardware, firmware and the software solutions.
+I joined ST in 2007, in the R&D team that has developed the qPCR platform, contributing personally to the development of the hardware, firmware, and software solutions.
 My team has competences in system architectures, software and firmware development, hardware design, optics, mechanics, and microfluidics.
 My main interest is the development of innovative platforms, based on biochemical MEMS, to manipulate DNA and other biological molecules.